-You can sleep under a roof the entire length of the trail, but camping is sometimes a good option both for the freedom it gives, and for your wallet.
-You’ll of course need a tent, sleeping back and sleeping mat.
-In many places, bedding is included, or you can rent it, but a light travel sheet can be good to pack.
+You can sleep indoors the entire length of the trail, but camping is sometimes a good option both for the freedom it gives, and for your wallet.
+For camping you then of course need a tent, sleeping bag and sleeping mat.
+When housing inside bed linen is mostly included, or available to rent, but a light travel sheet is always nice to bring.

 There are shops and restaurants along the trail where you can eat or buy food.
-But if you pack a camping stove you’ll have more freedom.
-Another option is to fill a thermos with hot water at your accommodation so you can make soup or a cup of tea or coffee during the day.
-Bring a bottle to fill up with water while you’re hiking.
-It’s fine to drink the water from the St. Olav water sources and from running water (streams and rivers).
-Also bring a sitting mat for your breaks.
+With a camping stove and a thermos filled with hot water you get some more freedom though.
+Also bring a bottle with fresh water with you, that you can fill up again along the way.
+Both water from the St. Olav springs and running water (streams and rivers) are fine to drink.
+Don’t forget a sitting mat for your breaks.

 Make sure you have a map easy at hand, and perhaps a compass to orient yourself.
-You might want to bring a small notebook – you get the best ideas when you out hiking.
-A first aid kit is important.
-Mosquito repellent and a sitting mat are also handy.
-Don’t forget your chargers and toiletries too.
+A first aid kit is important as well and mosquito repellent.

 Since the best ideas comes when you’re out hiking it’s a good idea to bring a small notebook.
 And a camera to document your journey.

 Sitting mat, chargers and toiletries are also some things that are nice to have.